joseleason/BetAnalytics/docs/data_collection.md

 individual parquet tables (e.g., `games_october.parquet`, `team_per_game.parquet`,
 `player_advanced.parquet`) alongside a `metadata.json` file summarizing row counts and sources.

+### Troubleshooting & Logging

+- The collector now emits log records that identify tables with the `table_name` attribute.
+Use this field to quickly spot missing or renamed Basketball Reference sections without clobbering Python's reserved log record attributes.
+- Pandas 2.2+ deprecates passing literal HTML to `read_html`.
+The collector wraps HTML with `StringIO` to remain forward compatible; if you update the parsing logic, maintain this pattern to avoid future warnings.

 ## Downstream Expectations

 The saved tables serve as raw inputs for feature engineering and unified game simulations.
 Future